-Pursuant to our collaboration with Novartis, Novartis will reimburse us for all development activities associated with the PLN-1474 Phase 1 trials and will be responsible for all development and commercialization activities following Phase 1 trials.
-In addition to PLN-1474, during the research term, Novartis will also collaborate with us on up to three separate integrin research programs.
-Novartis will also pay us tiered royalties, on a product-by-product basis based on annual net sales of products, at percentages ranging from high-single digits to low teens of the applicable licensed products and mid-single digits to high-single digits for any products resulting from the research programs.
+Pursuant to our collaboration with Novartis, Novartis reimburses us for all development activities associated with the PLN-1474 Phase 1 trials and will be responsible for all development, manufacturing, and commercialization once the IND is transferred.
+In addition to PLN-1474, during the research term, Novartis is also collaborating with us on up to three separate integrin research programs.
+We will be eligible to receive up to \$416.0 million in total from various developmental regulatory and commercial milestones as well as tiered royalties, on a product-by-product basis based on annual nets sales of products, at percentages ranging from high-single digits to low teens of the applicable licensed products and mid-single digits to high-single digits for any products resulting from the research programs.